-All students are required to submit written assignments via a word processing application that has the capabilities of outputting text documents in either MicroSoft Word file format (.doc), Adobe portable document file format (.pdf), or OpenOffice document file format (.odt).
+All students are required to submit written assignments via a word processing application that has the capabilities of outputting text documents in either MicroSoft Word file format (.doc) or Adobe portable document file format (.pdf).
 The Canvas Learning Management System's Speed Grader cannot read the Apple .pages file formats.

-You do not want me to convert your files from .pages to .doc or .odt hoping there will be a one-to-one conversion; you are responsible for submitting assignments in the proper file format.
+You do not want me to convert your files from .pages to .doc or a native format I use hoping there will be a oneto-one conversion; you are responsible for submitting assignments in the proper file format.
 If you do accidentally submit in a file format other than what is accepted, then you will get an initial request to resubmit in the proper file format.
 If you do not resubmit, then your assignment in that Apple operating system format that Canvas cannot parse will be graded as 50% credit.